nightscout/trio-docs/docs/usage/ecosystem/nightscout-app.md

 **Debouncing**: Most uploads are debounced by 2 seconds to batch rapid changes and reduce network requests.

 !!! info "What is Debouncing?"
-    Debouncing is a programming technique to limit how often a function runs, ensuring it only executes once after a set time has passed since the last trigger
+    Debouncing is a programming technique to limit how often a function runs, ensuring it only executes once after a set time has passed since the last trigger.

 **Batching**: Data is uploaded in chunks of 100 entries to prevent large payloads.

 !!! info "What is Batching?"
-    Batching is a technique for grouping multiple individual operations, tasks, or data points into a single, more efficient unit for processing
+    Batching is a technique for grouping multiple individual operations, tasks, or data points into a single, more efficient unit for processing.

 ---